DETAILED ACTION

 determining to disengage at least a portion of the driveline of the vehicle when the driveline of the vehicle is engaged and when the difference between the first vehicle acceleration and the second vehicle acceleration is above a second threshold (see Paras.
 0015, 0020, 0061-62, and 0068-74).

-It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to combine the threshold determination taught by Roudeau with the method of claim 5 as modified in Heim, in order to minimize the fuel consumption of a motor vehicle when the engine torque is not necessary for moving or stopping the vehicle (see Para.
-0008) and to disengage and re-engage the transmission transparently for the user (see Para.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the threshold determination taught by Roudeau with the method of Heim, as modified above, in order to minimize the fuel consumption of a motor vehicle when the engine torque is not necessary for moving or stopping the vehicle (see Roudeau Para.
+0008) and to disengage and re-engage the transmission transparently for the user (see Roudeau Para.
 0091), thereby enabling operation in a free-wheeling driving mode while maintaining a desired vehicle acceleration/deceleration behavior via the acceleration condition of claim 2.

-Regarding claim 7, Heim discloses the method of claim 2.
+Regarding claim 7, Heim as modified discloses the method of claim 2.

-It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to combine detecting that there is an absence of a requested load of the engine of the vehicle taught by Roudeau with the method of claim 2 as disclosed in Heim, in order to ensure auxiliary brake control is applied specifically during conditions where engine torque is not necessary for moving or stopping the vehicle (see Para.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine detecting that there is an absence of a requested load of the engine of the vehicle taught by Roudeau with the method of Heim, as modified above, in order to ensure auxiliary brake control is applied specifically during conditions where engine torque is not necessary for moving or stopping the vehicle (see Para.
 0008) and to operate the vehicle in a “free-wheeling” driving mode (“sailing mode”), which maintains the movement of the vehicle without tractive force (see Para.
 0037).

 Roudeau teaches wherein detecting that there is an absence of a requested load of the engine of the vehicle comprises: by the processor device, detecting that an accelerator pedal of the vehicle is in a released state (see Para.
 0088, “complete release of the accelerator pedal”).

-It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to combine detecting that an accelerator pedal of the vehicle is in a released state, as taught by Roudeau with the method of claim 7, as modified in Heim, in order to minimize the fuel consumption of a motor vehicle when the engine torque is not necessary for moving or stopping the vehicle (see Para.
-0008).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine detecting that an accelerator pedal of the vehicle is in a released state, as taught by Roudeau, with the method of Heim, as modified above, in order to utilize a known input device (accelerator pedal) for a known purpose (determining desired load) to yield predictable results of ensuring that there is no requested load in the released state.

 Conclusion